rocky-linux/documentation/docs/books/nvchad/nvchad_ui/nvchad_ui.md

 Once positioned, we will have a series of commands for working on the file tree.
 The most common commands are:

 - <kbd>></kbd> and <kbd><</kbd> to navigate up and down the tree (mouse support for navigation is also active)
-- <kbd>Enter</kbd> o <kbd>o</kbd> to open the file in the buffer, subsequent openings of other files will always be done on the same buffer in a new tab but placed in the backgroud, to change the default behavior you can use the following keys:
+- <kbd>Enter</kbd> or <kbd>o</kbd> to open the file in the buffer, subsequent openings of other files will always be done on the same buffer in a new tab but placed in the backgroud, to change the default behavior you can use the following keys:
     - <kbd>CTRL</kbd> <kbd>v</kbd> to open the new file in the vertically divided buffer
     - <kbd>CTRL</kbd> <kbd>x</kbd> to open the new file in the horizontally split buffer
     - <kbd>CTRL</kbd> <kbd>t</kbd> to open the new file in a new tab in a new buffer